 After some woodland and pastoral meanderings with some more tiny hamlets your path takes you along a wooded limestone scarp with splendid views across the Aveyron Gorge, before descending and then reascending to arrive at the little village of Penne, clustered below the ruins of the castle above the River Averyron.
 This has associations with both the One Hundred Years War and the wars of Religion.
 From Penne descend to the Aveyron Bridge, cross the river and ascend the forested scarp and continue through depopulated lands, and fields where the forest has regrown.
 Views open up over the Aveyron Gorge and towards Bruniquel Chateau perched on its rock.
 Having re-crossed the River Aveyron, climb up and explore lovely old Bruniquel village, with its C13 and C16 castles.

-Accommodation: A traditional stone built house in the centre of the village, this chambre d'Hotes has ensuite facilities in every room.
-The hosts prepare tasty dinners with local products.
+Accommodation: A traditional stone built house in the centre of the village, this 4 * Chambre d'Hotes offers lovely comfortable rooms, all ensuite.

 From Bruniquel your path climbs to take you through the ancient forest of Gresigne.
 This is the largest forest in south west France, which has many varieties of holly, some unique to this region, and the marks of prehistoric man.
 You emerge from the woods to climb steeply up to the old Bastide of Puycelci.
 The village itself was founded in the 10th century by Benedictine Monks from the Aurillac Abbey.
 Until the First World War, the village was quite prosperous, with a population of nearly 2,000 in 1830.
 Almost abandoned in the 1950s, it was since then restored by its inhabitants and is now listed among the “Most Beautiful Villages of France”.